romangurevitch/ConcurrencyWorkshop/internal/pattern/dynamic/README.md

 ### 4. Monitoring and Logging

 - **Instrumentation**: Use logging and monitoring tools to track the system's behavior and performance over time.
-- **Metrics Collection**: Collect metrics such as processing rates, error counts, and resource utilization.
+- **Metrics Collection**: Collect metrics such as processing rates, error counts, and resource utilisation.

 ### 5. Graceful Shutdown